-Leucippus and then Democritus developed an entirely new idea- that to resolve the problems posed by Parmenides, one should propose that the world was made of ATOMS.
-These fundamental entities would then be assembled to make all that there is- but movement would be enabled by the existence of empty space between them.
-It is not clear if there were supposed to be different kinds of atom.
-However they certainly understood that from the motion of these one could generate pressure- it is likely they understood how one could understand basic features of the behaviour of gases from this.
+Leucippus and then Democritus developed an entirely new idea- that to resolve the problems posed by Parmenides, one proposes that the world is made of ATOMS.
+These fundamental entities, which themselves have different shapes and sizes, assemble in many different ways to make all that there is.
+The void is assumed to exist, and movement is allowed by the existence of empty space between atoms.
+The atoms were assumed to be indivisible, and their motion and ways of combining were entirely causally determined, with no external agencies operating.
+The universe began with the condensation of clouds of atoms- Democritus even postulated an infinity of such systems, aggregating in different parts of the void.
+He elaborated a very detailed theory of matter, sensation, and understood that, eg., from the motion of these atoms one could generate pressure in a gas.

 These ideas were very modern in 2 ways.
 First- the style was to advance a hypothesis, even if it left certain problems unresolved (eg., what were the indivisible atoms MADE OF?), and see how far it could be pushed.
 Second, it anticipated later developments by 2200 yrs.

+The atomistic ideas were not closely related to the questions being raised by other Greek thinkers, and were largely ignored thereafter by them.

+Pre-Socratics: Medicine

-The atomistic ideas were not closely related to the questions being raised By other Greek thinkers, and were largely ignored thereafter.
-Pre-Socratics: Medicine Empirical science in Greek times was most obvious in their medical studies, which led to some understanding of the role of different organs, and of the value of many medicinal plants.
-Attempts to systematize the understanding (in, eg., the idea of the 4 humours), Can be viewed as primitive attempts to go beyond a mere set of recipes for cures.
+Empirical science in Greek times was most obvious in their medical studies, which led to some understanding of the role of different organs, and of the value of many medicinal plants.
+Attempts to systematize the understanding (in, eg., the idea of the 4 humours), can be viewed as primitive attempts to go beyond a mere set of recipes for cures.

-Hippocrates (460-377 BC) We also got from the Greeks the idea of a "professional code of conduct".
+Hippocrates (460-377 BC)

+We also got from the Greeks the idea of a "professional code of conduct".
 In medicine this came from Hippocrates, in the form of the Hippocratic Oath- still used today.
-Finally, one can also mention the early beginnings of scientific study of geography, physics, and so on.